 The Spekken Kindertheaterfestival offers theater and arts performances for children during Easter and Christmas holidays.

-The Gentse Feesten and the Ghent Festival of Flanders also include Gent’s youngest residents in their fun by providing some child-friendly programming.
+The Gentse Feesten (unfortunately not taking place in 2020) and the Ghent Festival of Flanders also include Ghent’s youngest residents in their fun by providing some child-friendly programming.
 Watch their official sites and programs for more details.

-If this series has missed a “thing to do” with kids, please share with me (and our readers) in the comments below!
+If this series has missed any museums or arts “things to do” with kids, please share in the comments below!